ttrefoni/DPHPT/README.md

 If you write your own machine learning script, be sure to place them in the "template" folder and adjust the "COPY" lines of the Dockerfile.

 Note--Ensure that your training data is in the same directory as your Dockerfile under a directory named 'data.'
-To download the sample data provided for the LSTM example, following this link:
+To download the sample data provided for the LSTM example using (https://download-directory.github.io), following this link: [sample data](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fttrefoni%2Fpm25_docker%2Ftree%2Fmain%2Fsample_updt_seq_npy_arrays).

 Adjust the file path to your training and testing data to match that in the machine learning script.